Chart Color Schemes

 Yackandandah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Yackandandah's population is approximately 5,490 as of August 2025.
-This represents an increase of 269 people since the 2021 Census which reported a population of 5,221.
-The change is inferred from ABS estimated resident population data showing 5,488 in June 2024 and validated new addresses totalling 123 since the Census date.
-This results in a density ratio of 7.8 persons per square kilometre.
-Yackandandah's growth rate of 5.2% since the 2021 census exceeded both its SA3 area (3.6%) and SA4 region, indicating it as a regional growth leader.
-Interstate migration contributed approximately 78.2% to overall population gains during recent periods.
+Yackandandah's population is around 5,486 as of November 2025.
+This reflects an increase of 265 people since the 2021 Census, which reported a population of 5,221.
+The change is inferred from the estimated resident population of 5,488 in June 2024 and an additional 121 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7.7 persons per square kilometer.
+Yackandandah's growth of 5.1% since the 2021 census exceeded the SA3 area's growth of 4.2%.
+Population growth was primarily driven by interstate migration, contributing approximately 78.2% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase by 2,269 persons, a total increase of 41.2% over the 17-year period.
+Based on latest population numbers, the area is expected to increase by 2,269 persons to 2041, with an increase of 41.3% in total over the 17 years.

 Frequently Asked Questions - Population